 What is the difference between a center and an institute?

 A spine center is normally found within an institute while an institute may have one or more spine centers.
-In this case, we have Spine Centers in Dallas and Plano Texas.
+In this case, we have Spine Centers in Dallas, Plano, and Frisco, Texas.

 What is a spine specialist?